 When a family friend died several years ago, his grandsons in the eastern US wanted to come to Los Angeles for the memorial service (which was held a few weeks after our friend died).
 So I offered their parents one of my Companion Certificates to help cut down on costs.

 I honestly don’t even remember their names.
-And, yes, I technically didn’t recoup my annual fee for the card (then $195 for the Platinum) in travel for myself or my family.
+And, yes, I technically didn’t recoup my annual fee for the card in travel for myself or my family.
+(The Delta Platinum Amex’s annual fee then was $195.
+It’s $250 now.
+See rates and fees.)
 But meh.
 Chuck’s grandsons needed a little help and I was happy to do what I could.

 So if you hear of friends or family members needing help getting somewhere but money may be an issue, consider “donating” it to them.